gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 was wrong.
 The ***level of significance*** is an *a priori* definition of how small the p-value needs to be to provide "enough" (sufficient) evidence against $H_0$.
-This is most useful to prevent sliding the standards after the results are found.
-We can compare the p-value to the level of significance to decide if the p-value is small enough to constitute sufficient evidence to reject the null hypothesis.
+This is most useful to prevent sliding the standards after the results are found but you can interpret p-values as strength of evidence against the null hypothesis without employing the fixed significance level.
+If using a fixed significance level, we can compare the p-value to the level of significance to decide if the p-value is small enough to constitute sufficient evidence to reject the null hypothesis.
 We use $\alpha$ to denote the level of significance and most typically use 0.05 which we refer to as the 5% significance level.
-We can compare the p-value to this level and make a decision, focusing our interpretation on the strength of evidence we found based on the p-value from very strong to none.
+We can compare the p-value to this level and make a decision, focusing our interpretation on the strength of evidence we found based on the p-value from very strong to little to none.
 If we are using the strict version of NHST, the two options for *decisions* are to either *reject the null hypothesis* if the p-value $\le \alpha$ or *fail to reject the null hypothesis* if the